hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Reason I'm asking is because even C now in this aspect is higher level than Redbol.
 Modern compilers put literal arrays into read-only memory (even deduplicate them).

 [12:33:08](#TDgbf_eUHy13wmRdWe6-SUW0S5fPSJUVOpGwHCQHdFw) <hiiamboris (NOT THIS ONE)>:
-And if anyone asks "why Redbol's designed like this" I don't have an answer Ì†ΩÌ∏â
+And if anyone asks "why Redbol's designed like this" I don't have an answer üòâ

 [12:33:16](#Y5IbymG6qqyKtA5V6JmHxZfp-gWKzUwnwxsv6xwuxKw) <dockimbel>:
 So a C literal array is equivalent to a Redbol series?